dennssen/OD-Overlay-Template/README.md

 **OverlayWebsite** is a local website that contains template overlays to be used in casting for Orion Drift as well as API and troubleshooting help.

 ## Installation
+To install the webpage for personal you'll first need to make sure that your Caster Camera script is of version 2.0.0 or above.

-To install the webpage for personal use download the latest `Overlay.zip` file from the releases page.
-Once the `.zip` file is downloaded extract the files anywhere on your computer.
+Afterwards download the latest `Overlay.zip` file and the `dennssen.overlayInfo.luau` from the releases page.
+Once the they are downloaded extract the `.zip` files anywhere on your computer and place the `dennssen.overlayInfo.luau` file in the same folder as your Caster Camera script, which should be `Documents/Another-Axiom/A2/Cameras/Behaviours`.

 Alternativly you can download a copy of the source code and extract the `Webpage` directory.